This review will dissect the PT tool from top to bottom, helping you to understand what it is and how it works.

 I sent endless emails and texts and passed out printed workouts left and right.

 I needed a better system but didn’t know where to look.
 Maybe that’s what brought you here too.

-I had heard of personal trainer software, but assumed it was for trainers with more clients, more expertise, and more experience than me.
+I had heard of personal trainer software but assumed it was for trainers with more clients, expertise, and experience than me.

-I decided to test out popular personal training software options and share my findings with you.
+I decided to test popular personal training software options and share my findings with you.

-My hope is that this comprehensive, unbiased My PTHub review will save you time and energy and help you implement a software system sooner than I did.
+I hope this comprehensive, unbiased My PTHub review will save you time and energy and help you implement a software system sooner than I did.

 Personal training software is one of the simplest ways to become a better and more professional trainer.